-- 9.9.3.
-The provisions are additional to the provisions in the City of Cape Town catering policy. - 9.9.4.
-The purpose of hosting guests may be part of a strategy to promote the City of Cape Town's strategic assets, council facilities or as part of a marketing activation activity. - 9.9.5.
-The service may include the provision of the following: Hospitality area/venue rental, catering, beverages (including alcohol), hiring of entertainment, décor rental, furniture rentals. - 9.9.6.
-The relevant City of Cape Town executive director approves the decision for hospitality at a selected event which complies with conditions outlined in 9.9.4. - 9.9.7.
-All procurement supporting the provision of hospitality at events must be in accordance with the Supply Chain Management policy.
+- 10.10.1.
+The City may, from time to time, wish to host media launches or hospitality at events at for example, events taking place at strategic assets, or as part of the rights package. - 10.10.2.
+The purpose of hosting guests may be part of a strategy to promote the City of Cape Town's strategic assets, council facilities or as part of a marketing activation activity. - 10.10.3.
+The service may include the provision of the following: Hospitality area/venue rental, catering, beverages (including alcohol), hiring of entertainment, décor rental, furniture rentals. - 10.10.4.
+The relevant City of Cape Town Executive Director or delegated authority approves the decision for hospitality at a selected event which complies with conditions outlined in 10.10.2. - 10.10.5.
+All procurement supporting the provision of hospitality at events must be in accordance with the Supply Chain Management Policy.